patelsamirj111/decolyzer/README.md

     terminate_process=True, terminate_cmd='killall -e tcpdump'):
     """
-    Function to start a process/script (e.g. tcpdump, top), run your function, end a process/script
+    Function to start a process/script (e.g. tcpdump, top), run your function, end a process/script Make sure to manually connect to the targeted host with the intended username/password and execute a command to make sure that it does work and will not impact automation.
     :param hostip: ip address of a host machine
-    :param port: default port is 22
+    :param port: default port is 28888
+        (connection to linux/unix OS to execute commands or processes e.g. top/tcpdump/ls/cat)
     :param username: username to connect with
     :param password: password fo the username
     :param command: comamnd to be executed before running your own function code, (e.g. tcpdump command)